David Rothman (medical historian): Task forces

 Rothman co-chaired two task forces.
 The recommendations of these task forces were published in 2006 in the Journal of the American Medical Association under the title Health Industry Practices that Create Conflicts of Interest: A Policy Proposal for Academic Medical Centers.

 Together with the Open Society Foundations, Rothman convened a task force to address physician involvement in detention, interrogation, and torture.
 A resulting report entitled Ethics Abandoned: Medical Professionalism and Detainee Abuse in the War on Terror was published in November 2013.

-"The Shame of Medical Research"
+Personal life

-In an article titled "The Shame of Medical Research" that was published in November 2000, Rothman wrote:
+Rothman lived in New York City with his wife, with whom he frequently co-authored publications.
+He had two children.
+He also had two grandchildren who he loved dearly.